|5:00am||Morning Puja||Morning chanting and meditation in the Dhamma Hall.|

 On Lunar Observance Days, the four moon quarters, the schedule is reduced and the day is set aside for formal meditation and contemplation.
 On this day, there is no morning puja, work meeting or work period with the exception of guests helping out in the kitchen.
 Each Lunar Observance day, the monks will walk locally in the morning for alms.
-Evening puja begins at 7:30 pm and is followed by a Dhamma talk.
-After that, there is typically an all-night vigil with sitting and walking throughout the night.
+Evening puja begins as usual at 7 pm and is followed by a Dhamma talk.
+After that, there is typically an late-night vigil with sitting and walking throughout the night.
 At midnight, a one hour question and answer tea break is held in the Dhamma Hall.
 Sitting and walking meditation then continues from 1 am until 3 am, when morning chanting begins.
 The day after the Lunar Observance Day is also set aside for rest and further practice.
 On this day there are no pujas held and the work period consists of a few guests helping out in the kitchen.

 As the scheduling for the Lunar Observance Day varies somewhat from the observable moon phases, check the Abhayagiri Calendar for exact dates.
 It is optional for overnight guests and visitors to attend the all night vigil.